xuantiep/xdeb-org/content/post/protecting-my-privacy-data-from-the-bad-ugly.md

 ## Keep all software updated

 Updated systems has far less security problems.
 When Apple or Microsoft suggest an update just do it.

+Bigger upgrades like from macOS 10.13 to 10.14 one does not need to rush into.
+I normally wait for the 10.x.1 release.

 ## Unique and long passwords for each site/service